ED courses are normally not available to non-education students. Exceptions are ED 4791, ED 3021, ED 3031, ED 3043, ED 3063.

 |ED5950||Curriculum and Administration||12 ch|

-Enhances professional practice by providing teachers with a research based framework for evaluating teaching, reflecting on professional experience, and planning in collaboration with colleagues to improve curriculum and professional practice.
+Enhances professional practice by providing teachers with a research-based framework for evaluating teaching, reflecting on professional experience, and planning in collaboration with colleagues to improve curriculum and professional practice.
 Tools are presented to help teachers assume leadership positions within schools.
-(Only offered in Trinidad and Tobago)

 |ED5960||Science in Primary Schools||9 ch|